 Identifying Leads and Users with Gist JavaScript API

-method pushes contact data into Gist.
-If the contact is not yet in your workspace, we will create a new record for them; otherwise, we update their record with the information you pass in.
+The gist.identify() method allows you to push contact data into Gist, identifying leads and users.
+If the contact is not yet in your workspace, a new record will be created for them; otherwise, their record will be updated with the information you provide.

 1. Track Logged-In Users And Their Properties